Examples of reasonable adjustments

 An employer provides training for workers on conducting meetings in a way that enables a Deaf staff member to participate effectively.

 Their employer pays for them to see a work mentor, and allows time off to see the mentor, to help with their loss of confidence following the onset of their disability.

-Acquiring or modifying equipment:
+Acquiring or modifying equipment

-Modifying instructions or reference manuals:
+Modifying instructions or reference manuals

-Modifying procedures for testing or assessment:
+Modifying procedures for a test or assessment

 A worker with restricted manual dexterity who was applying for promotion would be disadvantaged by a written test, so the employer gives that person an oral test instead.

-Providing a reader or interpreter:
+Providing a reader or interpreter

 An employer arranges for a colleague to read hard copy post to a worker with a visual impairment at particular times during the working day.

-Providing supervision or other support:
+Providing supervision or other support

 An employer provides a support worker or arranges help from a colleague, in appropriate circumstances, for someone whose disability leads to uncertainty or lack of confidence.